Skip to main content

 FludZone

-Fort Wayne, Indiana Flood Zones
+Fort Wayne, IN Flood Zone Lookup

 Fort Wayne sits at the confluence of the St. Marys, St. Joseph, and Maumee rivers, making it highly vulnerable to riverine flooding.
 The city has invested heavily in flood control infrastructure after devastating past floods.